rmuntani/relationship-app-interface/README.md

 After cloning the project on your machine, installing Docker and running script/setup, run script/node/build to generate a webpack'd js file and its other resources in server/public.
 Then, run script/server and access `localhost:4567/index.html`.

+To make the chat work, run script/node/websocket.
+Messages are broadcasted to all clients connected to the server.

 ## About style/animations

 This project uses only inline style, and all the configurations are at app.config.js.